-I’ve gone this far without, why start?
+I’ve gone this far without it, why start now?

 I didn’t stop buying this stuff because I think it’s evil or bad.
 I stopped buying this stuff because I wanted to see how I felt when each and every bite I was taking was bursting with nutrients and phytochemicals.
 And you can’t get that with packaged food, whether it’s vegan or not.

 Now, is eating like this more tedious?

 But here’s the thing.
+It’s worth it.

 I experienced the satisfaction that comes with satiation.
 And it was the raddest feeling ever.
 Being truly satisfied and actually feeling nourished after a meal was an incredible feeling.